Patrik-L/SinceAI-2025/README.md

 ## Usage

 The build can be downloaded to the phone to try it out.
 With the application you'll take a photo, the photo will be processed by a model through fastAPI, and sent back to the phone.
+The processed photo has the identified objects marked with information.
+It currently uses generic data to identify any objects.

 ## Future plans